LESLIE: Elvis from Texas is on the line. He is in the building and he has a question about leaking Kitec plumbing pipes.

 Now, what’s interesting is that Kitec starts with PEX, which is cross-linked polyethylene which, by itself and as installed today, is actually an excellent plumbing pipe with fittings that don’t leak.
 But the Kitec system has definitely had a history of leaking.
 In fact, there are many class-action lawsuits over that product that are active and going on around the country.
 And you certainly should investigate those that you may qualify to join.

-Unfortunately, your solutions only include, really, replacing it.
+Unfortunately, your solutions only include, really, replacing the leaking Kitec plumbing pipes.
 And what I would advise you to do is to only replace it where it’s accessible.
 I mean I wouldn’t create the emergency if the emergency doesn’t exist, so I’m not going to tell you to tear open your walls and pull all the plumbing out and start from scratch.
 But I would say that if you do happen to be doing a bathroom renovation or you open a wall and you find Kitec, it should be sort of a matter, of course, where you always replace it.
 Because it’s not going to get any better; it’s only going to get worse.

 ELVIS: Not news I wanted to hear but kind of what I suspected.

 TOM: Yep.
 Unfortunately, that’s the case.
 Every once in a while, we get a building product like leaking Kitec plumbing pipes and I’ve seen it happen many times over the years.
 And there’s just no way to make it better because at its core, it’s a defective system.